Introduction

 James Smith was a naval pensioner who lived at Hardington during the 1880s, staying with his wife’s sister.
 Before moving to Hardington, he and his wife lived at Plymouth and later at Noss Mayo.
 After his wife’s death in 1887, he returned to Noss Mayo.

-James was born at Broadclyst, Devon, in about 1822, the son of James and Ann Smith.
+James was born at Broadclyst, Devon, on 15 May 1821 to parents James and Ann Smith.[1]
 His father was a shoemaker.

 Marriage